Bachelor of Science (Honours) in Computer Games Development SE607

 What follow-on study opportunities are available?

-Graduates have the option to progress to postgraduate studies at either Masters or Doctoral level within the GameCORE Research Centre at Institute of Technology Carlow or elsewhere.
-Graduates will also be eligible to undertake the MSc in IT Management or the MA in Interaction Design at Institute of Technology Carlow.
+Graduates have the option to progress to postgraduate studies at either masters or doctoral level within the gameCORE Research Centre at SETU Carlow or elsewhere.
+Graduates will also be eligible to undertake the MSc in Data Science or MSc in IT Management at SETU Carlow.

 What will I be able to do when I finish the course?